12 Fiction Books About Aging and End of Life

 Share:

-Search for books about aging and dying, and you get plenty of nonfiction reflections and guides, but few recommendations for the reader who finds more meaning in fictional stories.
+If you search for books about aging, and you get plenty of nonfiction reflections (I’ve included just a couple here) and guides, but few books for seniors and older adults who find more meaning in fictional stories.

 Treatment of Aging and Elderly Characters in Fiction

-It occurred to me while pulling together this list that, when it comes to older characters, we’re often subjected to a single trope for each gender: the feisty old woman or the dear, wise old man.
+It occurred to me while pulling together this list that, when it comes to older characters, we’re often subjected to two tropes: the feisty old woman or the dear, wise old man.

 It’s not that people like this don’t exist, or that they can’t be enjoyable in literature.
 It’s that the range of personalities, emotions, and life experiences are just as vast for older characters as they are for young–and that should be reflected.